pfsense/docs/source/packages/pfblocker.rst

 pfBlocker-NG Package
 ====================

-pfBlocker introduces an Enhanced Aliastable Feature to pfSense.
+pfBlocker introduces an Enhanced Alias Table Feature to pfSense.

 What it allows: